KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 A successful global United Methodist presence is one that changes with the times to best meet the needs of current members, pontential future members and others in need.

-## To What Extend Can a Different Tech Approach Help the United Methodist Church?
-According to the United Methodist [The Book of Discipline](http://www.umc.org/who-we-are/developments-and-changes-since-1968)), published in 2012, United Methodist membership in the United States and Europe has been declining since 1968, before web and mobile technlogies became available to the masses.
-This indicates that the decline in membership is at least due in part to non-tech related apathy toward the religion, rather than tech-related lifestyle change.
-Presumably, a change in tech approach will do little to help in the case of non-tech related apathy, because tech is not at the root of the problem.
-However, tech could still play a part in maintaining or increasing membership.